deemkeen/stegodon/README.md

 Once the server is started, open an ssh session via `ssh 127.0.0.1 -p 23232` to access the application.
 You will be authenticated with your own ssh key.
 On your first login it is necessary to choose a username.
 From there, you can create the notes.
+After adding notes, you can get an RSS-Feed with your personal notes via `http://127.0.0.1:9999/feed?username=<youruser>`

 **stegodon** can be used as a multiuser system, if you expose your server to the internet.
 Every user will get a dedicated account, accessible with the personal ssh user key.
 An aggregated RSS-Feed with all user notes is accessible via `http://127.0.0.1:9999/feed`